vincentarelbundock/Rdatasets/doc/Ecdat/rst/incomeInequality.rst

 personsPerFamily
-   average number of persons per family using the number of families from US Census Table F-1 and the population from Measureing Worth.
+   average number of persons per family using the number of families from US Census Table F-1 and the population from MeasuringWorth.
    (Note: The web site for Measuring Worth, ``https://MeasuringWorth.com``, often gives security warnings.
 It still seems to work.
 It seems that the web site is not maintained to